-"A pianist with a proud attitude” (Christian Wasselin, Web Theater, April 2016)
+"A pianist of great appearance"(Christian Wasselin, Web Theatre, April 2016)

 " She's an orchestra all by herself! »(Bertrand Renard, Culture box, February 2016)

 Immersedin the art ofher childhood, Célia Oneto Bensaid chose to tell stories on the piano.
 She obtained five prizes with the best distinctions at the Conservatoire National Supérieur de Musique de Paris in piano, vocal direction, vocal accompaniment, piano accompaniment and chamber music.
 She also perfected her skills at the École Normale A. Cortot from which she graduated with thehigher diplomaof concertist.

 A singular and committed personality, Célia carefully chooses the repertoires she defends on stage and that she gladly presents in order to make them accessible: this is how the repertoires of American music (including her own transcriptions), French music, contemporary music, and composers hold an important place in her programs.
 She thus creates many pieces of which she is dedicatee for some of David Hudry, Thomas Lacôte, Diana Syrse, and Camille Pépin whose chamber music works she records in a disc that appears in February 2019 at NoMadMusic (Choc Classica, FFF Telerama…).

 A sought-after chamber musician, she can be found on stage alongside Renaud Capuçon, Violaine Despeyroux, Elsa Dreisig, Marie-Laure Garnier, Olivia Gay, Léa Hennino, Héloïse Luzzati, Fiona McGown, Raphaëlle Moreau, Xavier Phillips, François Salque…